Kartik-Br/PatternAnalysis-2025/Recognition/48831019-Improved3DUnet-MRI-dataset/README.md

 ## Results

-The training saves the model with the lowest training loss, achieved at epoch 24.
+the training saves the model with the lowest training loss, which was achieved at epoch 24.
 Using the output `.npy` files, the following plots were made:

 ![training loss and validation loss over 40 epochs](readme-images/loss_curve.png)

-As expected, the training and validation losses decreased over epochs.
-Validation loss suggests the model converged around 15–20 epochs.
-We can verify this using the Dice Similarity Coefficient (DSC) plot:
+as expected, the training and validation losses decreased over the amount of epochs. loss suggests that for validation loss, the model was essentially done at ~15-20 epochs. we can verify this using the Dice Similarity Coefficient (DSC) plot over 40 epochs.

 ![DSC scores for six segmented classes over 40 epochs](readme-images/DSC%20Scores.png)